leve-fem/airship_estimator/README.md

 5. Compile all the project;

-6. Running command below you can test with the installation was successfully completed.
+6. Running command below you can test if the installation was successfully completed.
 ```
 roslaunch airship_estimator play_data_set.launch
 ```